christophercylai/ubuntu1904/README.md

 * sudo visudo
 * add this line at the end of the file: \<user\> ALL=(ALL:ALL) NOPASSWD:ALL

+### enable network controller: Broadcom Inc. and subsidiaries BCM43142
+* sudo apt install --reinstall bcmwl-kernel-source
+  * you will be asked to key in a password
+* sudo shutdown -r now
+* get into bios and disable "Secure Boot"
+* follow on screen instrustion to "Register MOK"
+  * use the password you key in above to complete the registration

 ### screen rotation to landscape
 * sudo xrandr -o normal